Woman using her credit card online

 Data sovereignty is the principle that data is subject to the laws of the jurisdiction in which it is created, collected, or stored.

-As the ICO’s EU data protection guidance explains, this extends beyond privacy into how data is transferred and governed across borders.
+As the ICO guidance explains, sovereignty considerations extend beyond privacy into how data is transferred and governed across borders.

 It isn’t a single law but a global trend with multiple dimensions:

-• National sovereignty: Governments restricting cross-border transfers or requiring data localisation.
+• National sovereignty: Governments restricting cross-border transfers or requiring localisation.

 • Tech sovereignty: Calls for domestic control over infrastructure used to store and process data.